tensorchord/envd/docs/proposals/20220603-kubernetes-vendor.md

 #### Remote development

-As an AI/ML engineer, I want to develop on the remote cluster (managed by Kubernetes).
+As an AI/ML engineer, I want to develop on a remote cluster (managed by Kubernetes).

 ### CLI behavior